heiswayi/thinkspace/_posts/2019-09-14-common-terms.md

 ## Variance
 It explains how far the data is spread out from their mean.
 Calculated as the average of the squared difference from the mean.
 For x, do \\((2-11)^{2}+ (6-11)^{2} + .... + (23-11)^{2}\\) and finally divide the sum by 11.
 Result is, 247.90
 ## Standard Deviation (SD)
 Square root of variance.
 Explains if a number is normal or not, it can be big or small compared to the other items of the dataset.
+It tells us how tightly the data is clustered around the mean (the average).
+A small SD indicates that your data is tightly clustered.
+A large SD tells you that your data is more spread apart.

 ## P-value
 P value is used in [hypothesis](https://www.statisticshowto.datasciencecentral.com/probability-and-statistics/hypothesis-testing/) testing to help support or reject the null hypothesis.
 P value is expressed in decimal.
 But if expressed in percentage, it is easier to understand.
 For example, a p value of 0.0254 is 2.54%.
 It means there's a 2.54% chance that the result is random, which is really small.
-A small p-value (typically ≤ 0.05) indicates strong evidence against the null hypothesis, so we can null hypothesis.
+A small p-value (typically ≤ 0.05) indicates strong evidence against the null hypothesis, so we reject can null hypothesis.
 A large p-value indicates strong against for the null hypothesis.
+So, in a sense, p-value tells us how random our result is.
+## F-statistic
+F-statistic tells us how

 ## \\(R^{2}\\) -statistic
 $R^2$ represents the accuracy of the model.
 It is the proportion of variance and is independent of \\(\bar{y}\\)
 \\[R^2 = (TSS - RSS)/TSS = 1- RSS/TSS\\] TSS is the variance in Y before the fit, and RSS is variance after the fit.
 So TSS-RSS measures the amount of variability in the response that is explained by performing the regression.

 If R^2 statistic is close to 1, the variability in the response is explained by the model, else it isn't explained and the model is wrong.
-## F-statistic

 Visit the followings for more knowledge:
 - https://www.statisticshowto.datasciencecentral.com